visualpharm/Lunacy/docs/index.md

   <br>

-  The last option to collect an icon is to click on the <b>COLLECT</b> button right in the icon editor:
+  The last option to collect an icon is to click on the <b>"Collect"</b> button right in the icon editor:
     <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/editor_main_start_collect.png'>
  </p>

   <br>

  To delete an icon from a collection, hover the mouse cursor over the icon.
-Click on the trash sign that will come up.
+Click on the <b>"trash can"</b> button that will come up.
 A dialog will further guide you to confirm and proceed with the deletion:

  <p align="center">